vidgizmo/lifesize_icon_reboot/README.md

 # README #

 ### What is this repository for? ###

+This is a script to control a Lifesize Icon series endpoint.
+Specifically, this script checks on various information from the Icon and then decides if it can reboot it, and then issues the reboot command.

+### What do you need? ###

 The script should run on a mac or linux system.

-### What do you need? ###

 This script requires the following programs to be installed on the system (and it will check for them and report if it cannot find them):